What does an Addiction Counselor in Maryland do? What is Their Job Role?

 - The Western Association of Colleges and Schools

 Before enrolling you should cross reference your school's courses with the required coursework for each level of certification.
 For example, your associate's degree should include one semester hour of ethics of alcohol and drug counseling so you can qualify as a ADT as soon as you have a potential supervisor.
-Your Bachelor's program should include an internship as approved by the Board as well as 30 semester hours of counseling coursework so you can qualify to test for your CSC-AD.
+Your Bachelor's program should include an internship as approved by the Board as well as 30 semester hours of substance abuse counseling coursework so you can qualify to test for your CSC-AD.

 As you progress through your education and career your coursework will become more exact so you should always be planning ahead and be knowledgeable about the classes you'll need to complete before the next credential level.
 For example, to qualify for the LCADC your Master's degree or Doctorate must include a three semester credit hour course taken at a regionally accredited educational institution in each of the following: